This condition is called atherosclerosis and the fatty material is called atheroma.

 If a piece of atheroma breaks off it may cause a blood clot (blockage) to form.
 If it blocks your coronary artery and cuts off the supply of oxygen-rich blood to your heart muscle, your heart may become permanently damaged.
 This is known as a heart attack.

 A risk factor is something that that increases your likelihood of getting a disease.
-There are several risk factors for CHD.
+There are several factors that can increase the risk of developing CHD.
 The main ones are:

 The more risk factors you have, the more likely you are to develop CHD.
 Even though you can’t change all your risk factors, there is plenty you can do to reduce your risk and help to protect your heart.

-You can have a free NHS health check to assess your risk of CHD if:
+You can have a free NHS health check to assess your risk of coronary heart disease if:

 - You’re between 40 and 74 years old and live in England